treadmill-tb/treadmill/switchboard/cli/README.md

 - The image ID should be a 64-character hexadecimal string.
 - Job IDs are UUIDs.
-- When using the `--rendezvous-servers` option, provide a valid JSON array of server specifications.
-- The --parameters option requires a JSON string in the format described in the "Job Parameters Format" section above.
-Each parameter must have a "value" (as a string) and a "secret" (as a boolean) field.
+- The `--parameters` option requires a JSON string in the following format:
-- The --parameters option requires a specific JSON format:
   ```json
   {
     "key1": { "value": "value1", "secret": false },